Greg Leeb

-Gregory Leeb (born May 31, 1977) is a Canadian former professional ice hockey centre, who last played for the Coventry Blaze in the Elite Ice Hockey League.
-He played 2 games for the Dallas Stars in the 2000–01 season.
+Gregory Leeb (born May 31, 1977) is a Canadian former professional ice hockey centre.
+He played 2 games in the National Hockey League with the Dallas Stars during the 2000–01 season.
+The rest of his career, which lasted from 1998 to 2013, was mainly spent with the Nürnberg Ice Tigers in the Deutsche Eishockey Liga.
+He ended his career with one season with the Coventry Blaze in the Elite Ice Hockey League.
 Greg is the brother of Brad Leeb.